shuxin-03/election-blog/content/post/2024-11-03-week-9/index.markdown

 </tbody>
 </table>

-Therefore, overall, I predict the Democratic Party to win the national-level two-party popular vote share with 56.57% (compared to 43.43% by the Republican Party), but lose the electoral college vote share with 226 votes (compared to 312 votes by the Republican Party), resulting in the Republican party winning the President and Vice President positions.
+Overall, I predict the Democratic Party to win the national-level two-party popular vote share at 56.57% (compared to 43.43% by the Republican Party), but lose the electoral college vote share with 226 votes (compared to 312 votes by the Republican Party), resulting in the Republican party gaining the President and Vice President positions.